Benefits of Accreditation

 There are other benefits as well:

 In addition, a growing number of outside groups and programs recognize compliance with the National Standards*.
 For example, membership groups such as the California League of Community Foundations require accreditation as a condition of membership.
 In addition, state tax incentive programs like Endow Iowa look for National Standards accreditation to confirm eligibility, and awards programs such as the HUD Secretary’s Award for Community Foundations provide bonus points to compliant applicants.
-As a matter of fact, all 10 winners of the inaugural Secretary’s Award are compliant with National Standards.
+As a matter of fact, all 10 winners of the inaugural Secretary’s Award were compliant with National Standards.

 Here’s what community foundations are saying about the National Standards: